CodeBush91/curriculum-vitae/CV.md

 ### **March 2016 - Current - Marval Software Ltd.**

-**Software Developer**
+- Software Developer (2016 - Present)

 *Summary*

-Working closley with the Software Architect introducing new technologies to the product aswell as producing the companys first iOS mobile app.
-Responsible for bridging the gap between the development team and the buisness.

-Marval's primary application is a large C# web form Service Desk application with customers all around the globe.
+Working in a development team split across the UK & South Africa, further developing and adding new features to Marval's primary application a large C# web form Service Desk application with customers all around the globe.

+Working closley with the Software Architect introduced a new Agile workflow and the introduction of JIRA.

+Using the latest technology to improve system perfomance and customer usability.
+One of two developers creating a brand new first ever native iOS mobile app built using Swift.

 *Roles & Responsibilities*

 - Produce high quallity code and drive the product forward.
 - Design and build effective and attractive user interfaces.
 - Maintaining product quality by carrying out reviews on all pull requests, analyzing feedback, and managing software integration.
-- Participated in user requirements meetings in order to transform client needs into proposed application designs.
+- Participate in user requirements meetings in order to transform client needs into proposed application designs.
 - Mentor and provide assistance to all members of the team.

 ### **May 2014 - Feb 2016 - The Grosvenor Group Ltd.**